 His second argument is that determinist theories of history are pleasing but wrong.
 Random events and the whims of individuals can have vast long-term consequences: “the better you know a particular historical period, the harder it becomes to explain why things happened one way and not another.”
 Humankind, he says, forms a second order chaotic system.
 A first order chaotic system is one that is not affected by predictions – e.g. the weather.
 A second order chaotic system is one in which predictions change the outcome; a respected investment firm that makes a prediction about a commodity price, for example, will affect the price by that very prediction.
 So, whatever current trends might seem to be, things easily can take unexpected turns.
 In the 1990s, for example, many folks argued the world was moving inexorably toward secular capitalist liberal democracy (remember “the end of history”?); nowadays that looks doubtful.

 That human myths are flexible and arbitrary is not a new idea.
-Nietzsche in Beyond Good and Evil and elsewhere remarked that prevailing ethical systems have no inherent truth but were invented to keep the current elite in power, while rival ethical systems are invented by those who want to transfer power from the current elite to themselves.
+Nietzsche in Beyond Good and Evil and elsewhere remarked that prevailing ethical systems have no inherent truth but were invented to keep the current elite in power while rival ethical systems are invented by those who want to transfer power from the current elite to themselves.
 (This simple and, in retrospect, obvious argument unsettled my ideological confidence when I was young.)
-Myths nonetheless are enormously effective tools for social organization, and Harari may be onto something when he points to Sapiens’ capacity for them rather than just to a capacity for language per se (of the practical “a lion is over there” variety), which we possibly shared with other human species, as a key advantage.
-As for his second major point, anyone who has invested in stocks in the past two decades is familiar with chaotic systems.
+Myths nonetheless are enormously effective tools for social organization, and Harari may be onto something when he points to Sapiens’ capacity for them as a key advantage as opposed to just a capacity for language per se (of the practical “a lion is over there” variety), which we possibly shared with other human species.

 Harari doesn’t convince in every chapter and even some of his “facts” are debatable, but his book is an intriguing read.
 Besides, anything that can prod folks to question their own mythological certainties in our world of clashing true-believers is welcome.
 Recommended.